JetBrains/teamcity-documentation/topics/perforce-shelve-trigger.md

 >See how to invoke this trigger [via TeamCity REST API](https://www.jetbrains.com/help/teamcity/rest/edit-build-configuration-settings.html#Manage+Build+Triggers).

 On any change made in shelved files of a matching changelist, TeamCity will start a new [personal build](personal-build.md) with the contents of these files.

+If the current build is [composite](composite-build-configuration.md), the whole build chain will be triggered on a change in shelved files.

+If [stream support](perforce-streams-as-feature-branches.md) is enabled in the Perforce VCS root settings, this trigger will run builds only on the default stream.